ismir/ISMIR2020/registration.md

 To recover some costs from cancelling the physical component of ISMIR, we are charging a publication fee for each paper in addition to registration costs.

 Multi-author papers: please choose one person per paper to pay the fee.
-It is not possible to pay for more than one paper using this form; please contact [registration-ismir2020@ismir.net](mailto:registration-ismir2020@ismir.net) if you need to and we can determine how you should proceed.
+It is not possible to pay for more than one paper using this form; please contact **[registration-ismir2020@ismir.net](mailto:registration-ismir2020@ismir.net)** if you need to and we will instruct you on how to proceed.

-The Reduced publication fee is intended for independent students, those from low-GDP countries, and low-income authors.
-If you choose this option, the difference will be paid by a sponsor, and your name and contact information will be given to that sponsor.
+The Reduced publication fee is intended for independent students, those from low-GDP countries, and low-income authors, who are paying out-of-pocket.
+If you choose this option, the difference ($50 CAD) will be paid by a corporate sponsor, and your name and contact information will be given to that sponsor.

 ### Refund Policy